 - Remove from flame only when mixture becomes non-sticky (it should not form any peak when touched).

 - Knead warm kali into a soft smooth dough and roll into lemon-sized balls.

 - Delicious ulundhu kali is ready to serve.

-- I used ceramic non-stick pan and it helps to cook easily; I don’t use Teflon coated cooking vessels.
+- I used ceramic non-stick pan and it helps to cook easily; I prefer to use ceramic rather than Teflon coated cooking pans.

-- Traditionally ulundhu kali is made of black gram flour only; but some people add raw rice flour in the ratio of 1:3 or 1:4 (rice:lentil).
+- You may feel slimy while swallowing kali prepared with black gram lentils, to avoid this you can add raw rice in the ratio of 1:3 or 1:4 (rice:lentil).

-- Usually flour is added to syrup, but I add syrup to flour for the following reasons:
+- Usually flour is added to syrup, but I poured syrup into the flour for the following reasons:

 - It avoids lump formation.

 - We can make sure that it is fully cooked when no peak is formed.